dangeredwolf/ModernDeckAppTest/README.md

 # ModernDeck 7 Beta

 Welcome to the future of ModernDeck.
+ModernDeck is an extension for TweetDeck that brings a vastly overhauled interface with tons of Material Design influence, as well as new customisation features.

+ModernDeck is designed by dangeredwolf in Columbus, OH and released under the MIT License.

 ℹ *This README file is in itself a prototype document dealing with all the new build options for ModernDeck, so bear with me if anything is missing.*